dnolan1993/machinery_world_/README.md

                     Go to website "Home" page in web browser.
                 </li>
                 <li>
-                    Click "MACHINERY WORLD" logo in the upper left of the webpage to verify it links to the homepage of the site.
+                    Click the "MACHINERY WORLD" logo in the upper left of the webpage to verify it links to the homepage of the site.
                 </li>
                 <li>
                     Use devtools to adjust screen sizes up and down to verify that the logo and its positioning are responsive.